Louis Vuitton 200 Trunks Exhibit at the Barney's Reimagined Building

 Derrick O. Boateng custom-made LV trunk in the Barney's Reimagined Building

 Derrick O. Boateng African-Inspired LV Trunk #174.
 “We are using color and art to tell the African story of unity.
-The theme for my trunk comes from a popular African prover ‘two heads are better than one.”My daughter, CHanning with the Stephen Sprouse TrunkDerrick Boateng, a former professional football player and now a fine art photographer from Ghana, shared his vision with African images on the trunks he captured from his photography.
+The theme for my trunk comes from a popular African proverb ‘two heads are better than one.”My daughter, CHanning with the Stephen Sprouse TrunkDerrick Boateng, a former professional football player and now a fine art photographer from Ghana, shared his vision with African images on the trunks he captured from his photography.

 The Brooklyn Balloon Company display at Louis 200; The Barney's Reimagined Building with LV 200 Presentation